kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/sonarqube.md

 kubectl -n kubesphere-system rollout restart deploy ks-console
 ```

-## Create SonarQube Token for New Projetct
+## Create SonarQube Token for New Project

 You need a SonarQube token so that your pipeline can communicate with SonarQube as it runs.